21 people in Texas plane crash walk away unscathed: ’We can celebrate today’

-“This is a good day,” Sergeant Stephen Woodard of the Texas Department of Public Safety told reporters on Tuesday near the site of the crash.
+“This is a good day,” Sgt.
+Stephen Woodard of the Texas Department of Public Safety told reporters on Tuesday near the site of the crash.
 “No one is deceased and man that is an awesome feeling for us right now as first responders.”

 The McDonnell Douglas MD-87 plane was on its way from the Houston Executive Airport in Brookshire to Boston shortly after 10 a.m. local time, the Federal Aviation Administration said in a statement.
-It was carrying 18 passengers and 3 crew when it traveled about 500 feet on the runway to takeoff before rolling through a fence, crashing and burning in a green pasture.
+It was carrying 18 passengers and 3 crew when it traveled about 500 feet on the runway to take off before rolling through a fence, crashing and burning in a green pasture.

 Woodard said that all passengers, among them a 10-year-old child, survived the crash and were able to extract themselves from the burning vessel.
 “We can celebrate today,” he added.

-It is not yet clear why the plane crashed and the National Transportation Safety Board said it would be launching a team to investigate Tuesday’s nonfatal incident.
+It is not yet clear why the plane crashed, and the National Transportation Safety Board said it would be launching a team to investigate Tuesday’s incident.

-Following the crash, only one passenger reported a minor injury of back pain, said Waller County Judge Trey Duhon, in a statement.
+Following the crash, only one passenger reported a minor injury of back pain, Waller County Judge Trey Duhon said in a statement.

 “The information we have at this time indicates that the plane did not attain altitude at the end of the runway and went across Morton Road, coming to a rest in the field just north of the airport, where it caught on fire,” he said.